Ernesto Escobedo: 2020–2021: Return to US Open second round in 4 years and Masters in 3 years

 In March 2021, Escobedo qualified for the 2021 Miami Open and defeated Paolo Lorenzi in the first round before losing to 16th seed Dušan Lajović.

 2022: Fourth Challenger title

 Escobedo won the title at the 2022 Bendigo International Challenger in Australia, his first in three years.

 He entered the 2022 Australian Open as a lucky loser.

-2023: Representing Mexico as No. 1 Mexican player
+2023-2024: Representing Mexico as No. 1 player

-In January of 2023, Escobedo stopped representing the United States in favor of representing Mexico in tournaments and became the Mexican No. 1 player.
+In January 2023, Escobedo stopped representing the United States in favor of representing Mexico in tournaments and became the Mexican No. 1 player.
 He qualified for the 2023 Australian Open.

-He received a wildcard for the qualifying draw of the 2023 Abierto Mexicano Telcel in Acapulco but lost to Brandon Holt.
+Escobedo received a wildcard for the qualifying draw of the 2023 Abierto Mexicano Telcel in Acapulco but lost to Brandon Holt.

+In the next season, he received wildcards for the main draw of the 2024 Los Cabos Open and for the 2024 Abierto Mexicano Telcel.

+2025: Retirement

+Escobedo played a challenger and two ITF events in 2025.

+On March 27, 2025, he announced his retirement on Instagram.

+Performance timeline

+Current through the 2024 Los Cabos Open.